What is Philadelphia known for?

 On the other hand, Vedge sits in a brownstone designed by “Philly’s Architect” Frank Furness, whose floral drawing is featured in the Philly Franks mural.

 Wonderful, inexpensive food abounds in Philly.
-Soft pretzels aren’t as well-known as cheesesteaks but they’re thick, doughy, and salty, and unlike either hard or Bavarian pretzels sold on Munich streets.
+Soft pretzels aren’t as well-known as cheesesteaks but they’re thick, doughy, and salty, unlike either hard or Bavarian pretzels sold on Munich streets.
 Top a couple with mustard for a light lunch.

 Alternatively, visit Reading Terminal Market, where nearby Lancaster County’s Amish sell superior apple butter, peanut butter, and chicken.
 The Italian Market has products difficult to find outside of Italy.